Cruzy22k/KSign/README.md

 ## Automation

-You can use Ksign automatically once per day after login.
+You can use also use Ksign automatically daily.
 There are two recommended methods.

 1. Using Cron (Simpler)